-The value of UK imports of live trees and plants has averaged around £97 million over the last year.
-However, with increasing trade comes increasing risk of pests and diseases being inadvertently imported.
+The value of UK imports of live trees and plants was £1.06 billion in 2020.
+With increasing trade however, comes increasing risk of pests and diseases being imported inadvertently.

 The current situation